Bauer Media Audio UK: Radio City 2 balloons

-In 2008 Radio City 2 started annually releasing hundreds of balloons (with messages attached) from the roof of the Radio City 2 "in memory of loved ones that we miss at Christmas time."
+In 2008 Radio City 2 started annually releasing hundreds of balloons (with messages attached) from the roof of the Radio City Tower "in memory of loved ones that we miss at Christmas time."
 This practice continued on an annual basis until December 2016.
 It ended because the helium-filled balloons caused widespread litter and were dangerous for animals to eat.
 On 22 December 2016, Radio City 2 and presenter Pete Price were contacted by numerous scuba divers and members of the public urging them to cancel the planned mass balloon release at midnight on 22 December.
 The balloon release went ahead.
 Two diving journalists contacted Radio City 2's owner, Bauer Media Group, asking for the practice to be stopped.
 Bauer Media confirmed that no company within the Group would conduct a balloon release in the future.
 An exception to this was made by Key 103 on 24 May 2017, two days after the Manchester Arena bombing, in memory of the 22 victims.

+Rayo

+In March 2023, Bauer announced that all its radio stations and audio content across Europe would be available in one place, named Rayo.
+Rayo offers an app and a website, replacing its existing radio station apps and the Planet Radio website.
+In August 2023, the Amazon Alexa "skill" for listening to the radio stations offered through Planet Radio was changed to instead play through Rayo.